-Free In-plant Self-Assessment Tool Now Available
+Free In-plant Self-Assessment Tool

-A high scoring operation might get a report leading off with, "Your in-plant appears to be operationally strong with exceptional strategic and senior management awareness."
+A high-scoring operation might get a report leading off with, "Your in-plant appears to be operationally strong with exceptional strategic and senior management awareness."
 Such results can go miles in demonstrating your in-plant's value and how favorably it compares with other healthy in-plants.
 Early participants have, in fact, used the results in their management reviews.

 On the other hand, those who score lower might get a report warning that their in-plant is "at-risk.
 Your in-plant is operationally weak with limited strategic and senior management awareness."
 That would be an eye-opener for any manager.
 Fortunately, the report follows up with next steps, which might include advice, based on the manager's responses, such as, "You should track and utilize customer feedback to improve your services."
 Or "Prepare and present metrics to your management other than just P&L numbers so that they truly understand the value you bring to your institution."

 An assessment indicating "Your equipment needs to be modernized to be able to deliver the same quality and performance as your commercial competitors" can provide managers with support as they strive to justify equipment upgrades.

 Launched in early 2019, the assessment tool is the result of years of work by Consultants Ray Chambers and Greg Cholmondeley, in collaboration with IPMA Executive Director Mike Loyd and IPMA Past President Dwayne Magee.